Many body physics from a quantum information perspective: Area laws

 with some constants $c_{1}$, $\xi$, and $\mu>D$.
 Notice that this function decays polynomially in $l$, meaning that this first assumption is weaker than the property of exponential decay observed in Ref.\ \cite{Hastings04} for gapped Hamiltonians.

 Let now $H_{R}$ denote a part of the global Hamiltonian $H$ which acts only on sites in some region $R$.
 It has its own eigenvalues and eigenstates, denoted by $e_{n}$ and $\ket{\psi_{n}}$ respectively, with $e_{0}$ denoting the lowest eigenvalue.
-The second assumption made in Ref.\ \cite{Masanes} is that there exist constants $c_{2}$, $\tau$, $\gamma$, and $\eta$ such that for any region $R$ and energy $e=2J3^{D}|\partial R|+e_{0}+40v$, the number of eigenenergies of $H_{R}$ lower than $e$ is upper bounded as
+The second assumption made in Ref.\ \cite{Masanes} is that there exist constants $c_{2}$, $\tau$, $\gamma$, and $\eta$ such that for any region $R$ and energy $e=2J3^{D}|\partial R|+e_{0}+40v$ (notice that $3^D$ is the number of the first neighbours in a cubic lattice), the number of eigenenergies of $H_{R}$ lower than $e$ is upper bounded as

 Now, we are in position to formulate the main result of Ref. \cite{Masanes}.

 \begin{theorem} Let $R$ be some arbitrary (even disjoint) region of $L$.
 Then, provided the assumptions (\ref{as1}) and (\ref{BoundEnergies}) hold, the entropy of the reduced density matrix $\varrho_{R}$ of the ground state of $H$ satisfies